“God Killed God” – How Do Muslims Respond to Christian Atonement?

 Every sin must meet its punishment, urged Satan; and if God should remit the punishment of sin, He would not be a God of truth and justice.
 DA 761)

 We remember that when man sinned, man received the mind of Satan, believing Satan that God would not forgive and that sin needed punishment.
 That is why humanity could not feel forgiven unless there were sacrifices.
 The sacrifices were what man needed, not God, for God said "Sacrifice and offering I did NOT desire," and "I would have mercy and NOT sacrifice."
 (Psalm 40:6, Hosea 6:6).
-And only by God given the highest and most precious thing in Heaven - His Son - could man finally break free from this feeling that God needed more sacrifices, because the highest thing was given.
+And only by God giving the highest and most precious thing in Heaven - His Son - could man finally break free from this feeling that God needed more sacrifices, because the highest thing was given.
 But we repeat here, that MAN needed this, not God.
-See more on this in Adrian's sermon on "Counterfeit Justice" below.
+See more on this in Adrian's sermon on "What is the Cross?" below.

-Christianity, which had been the dominant religion in Asia, could not explain this, and it came to be seen as not making sense, and finally totally lost out to its competitors in Asia.
+Christianity, which had been the dominant religion in Asia, was stuck with a God who didn't look good because He needed to be appeased, and it came to be seen as not making sense - as we can see by how the Muslims reacted to the idea of Christ as a sacrifice.
+Thus Christianity finally totally lost out to its competitors in Asia.
 (See the story of how the Apostolic clarity of the Law and the Gospel was lost over time in Asia in B.J.
-Wilkinson's book Truth Triumphant
+Wilkinson's book Truth Triumphant.

 The Sons of Ishmael to Respond to the Rising of the Light